cloudfoundry/disaster-recovery-acceptance-tests/README.md

 The system tests do the following:

 1. Starts a session on the jumpbox VM (creates a workspace directory, copies over the BOSH Director CA cert and key and the BBR binary)
-1. Calls `PopulateState()` on all provided TestCases (to e.g. push unique apps to the environment to be backed up).
+1. Calls `BeforeBackup()` on all provided TestCases (to e.g. push unique apps to the environment to be backed up).
 1. Backs up the `DEPLOYMENT_TO_BACKUP` Cloud Foundry deployment.
+1. Calls `AfterBackup()` on all provided TestCases.
 1. Restores to the `DEPLOYMENT_TO_RESTORE` Cloud Foundry deployment.
-1. Calls `CheckState()` on all provided TestCases (to e.g. check the apps pushed in (2) are present in the restored environment).
+1. Calls `AfterRestore()` on all provided TestCases (to e.g. check the apps pushed are present in the restored environment).
 1. Calls `Cleanup()` on all provided TestCases (to e.g. clean up the apps from the backup environment).

 ## Extending DRATS